-- Log in to the JSS with a web browser.
-1.

-- In the top-right corner of the page, click Settings .
-2.

-- Click Computer Management.

-In the "Computer Management-Server Infrastructure" section, click File Share Distribution Points == .

-- Click New + . - Use the General pane to configure basic settings for the distribution point. - Click the File Sharing tab and enter information about the AFP or SMB share.
-7. - (Optional) Click the HTTP tab and configure HTTP downloads. - Click Save.
+- 1. Log in to the JSS with a web browser. - 2.
+In the top-right corner of the page, click Settings 🗱 . - 3.
+Click Computer Management.
+On a smartphone or iPod touch, this option is in the pop-up menu. - 4.
+In the "Computer Management-Server Infrastructure" section, click File Share Distribution Points . - 5.
+Click New + . - 6.
+Use the General pane to configure basic settings for the distribution point. - 7.
+Click the File Sharing tab and enter information about the AFP or SMB share. - 8.
+(Optional) Click the HTTP tab and configure HTTP downloads. - 9.
+Click Save.